exercism/java/exercises/concept/wizards-and-warriors/.docs/introduction.md

 ## Inheritance

 Inheritance is a core concept in OOP (Object-Oriented Programming).
-It donates IS-A relationship.
+It represents an IS-A relationship.
-It literally means in programming as it means in english, inheriting features from parent(in programming features is normally functions and variables).
+It literally means in programming as it means in english, inheriting features from parent (in programming features is normally functions and variables).

 Consider a class, `Animal` as shown,